apideck-libraries/sdk-python/docs/sdks/consumers/README.md

 ) as s:
     res = s.vault.consumers.list()

-    if res is not None:
+    if res.get_consumers_response is not None:
         # handle response
         pass